 Used car valuations – this is the major trap for agents.
-Currently most dealers throw four per cent plus of their new car margin into over-allowance (OA) on trade-ins to win deals.
+Currently, most dealers throw four percent plus of their new car margin into over-allowance (OA) on trade-ins to win deals.
 They don’t have this luxury anymore as their margin has now halved or worse.
 If you are doing an inter-brand sale, where the other brand is a dealer, you can never match the trade-in valuations as you don’t have the trading margin.
-So, logic is you will never win an inter-brand sale on price as you just can’t give an OA on a used car.
+So, the logic is you will never win an inter-brand sale on price as you just can’t give an OA on a used car.
 This is a major trap that dealers need to be considering.

 Used cars will also be the saviour of the dealer that wants to remain a dealer.
 Refer back to the franchise to agency comparison model prepared by the Pitcher Partners team.
 The agency dealer is predominantly a used car business when considering revenue and gross profits.

 As the market shifts to EV, the OEMs will shift to online and direct sales.
 This has already been flagged as the preferred approach by Volvo globally and is the next logical step in the evolution of the business model.

 Dealers will for the next decade have a mix of franchised, agency and OEM direct sales brands represented.
 The only way dealers can retain control of their businesses is through used or ‘new to market’ concepts.
 This opens the door for parallel importing to the Australian market similar to New Zealand.
 Our view is the dealers need to embrace it to survive.

 Regarding add-on sales; given the dealer doesn’t have a commercial relationship to the customer nor a financial relationship to the sale, how they upsell aftermarket, insurance and non-captive finance – and not confuse the customer – is a complete unknown in our view.

 Is the Point of Sale Finance Exemption available to an Agency dealer vehicle sale?